How to Change PDF Security Settings: x Ways

 PDF files are extremely versatile in terms of what you can use them for.
-They can be text documents, they can hold pictures, they support hyperlinks and more.
+They can be text documents, they can hold pictures, they support hyperlinks, and more.

 Whichever the case, we’ve created a step-by-step guide that will show you exactly how to change the security settings of your PDF files easily.

-- Open the PDF file
+- Open the PDF file with Soda PDF.

-- Go to the Tools pane
+- Go to the Tools pane, and select Protection.

-- Choose Encrypt
+- Choose Encrypt, and select Encrypt with Password.

-- If you want to change other security settings, select Manage instead
+- If you want to change other security settings, select Manage instead.

-- A new window will appear containing all the settings that can be switched on and off
+- A new window will appear containing all the settings that can be switched on and off.

 - Select the settings you want to modify, for example:

-- When finished changing the settings, click OK
+- When finished changing the settings, click OK.

-- Click on File
+- Click on File, and select Save.

-- Additionally, you could also press Ctrl + S
+- Additionally, you could also press Ctrl + S.

-By following these steps, you should be able to make a PDF file more or less restrictive while manipulating them with Adobe Acrobat.
-This ensures that your PDF file cannot be edited, printed or even opened, even if unauthorized users get their hands on it.
+By following these steps, you should be able to make a PDF file more or less restrictive.
+This ensures that your document cannot be edited, printed, or even opened, even if unauthorized users get their hands on it.